CodyNicholson/Frontend_Web_Development_Notes/Intro_to_HTML_and_CSS/README.md

 # Intro to HTML & CSS
-All the code I wrote while taking this class on Udacity.
+All the code I wrote while taking this Intro to HTML and CSS class on Udacity.